wmichalak/canteracontainer/readme.md

 ### Where is my data? ###

 Containers are ephemeral and stateless by default.
 We start them up, run our code, shutdown and everything disappears.
+This works fine if you are running a webserver from a container (see numerous examples coupling Flask and nginx).
 Unfortunately, this means we also lose any created data.
 The solution to this is to create a __Volume__; a pipeline between the container and the Host machine.
 In order to do this, we modify the docker run command as: